 ü Help communities understand what resources are needed and strategize the best ways to use them to end homelessness.

-Information about the 2021 PIT Count, including a guide for conducting the Count in Rural Nevada, as well as any relevant materials, will be posted here as soon as they are available.
+Information about the 2021 PIT Count, including the 2021 guide for conducting the Count in Rural Nevada, and other relevant materials are posted below.

 The following reports provide the PIT results for Rural Nevada from previous years: